rhamdeew/go_gal/README.md

 sudo ./uninstall.sh
 ```

-This will stop and disable the service, remove the service file, and optionally remove the installation directory.
+This will stop and disable the service, remove the service file, and remove the installation directory.

 ### Manual Configuration